Making a Complaint to the Office of the Correctional Investigator

-(You are required to submit a written release to designate a family member or any other third party to act on your behalf.)
+Note: You are required to submit a written release to designate a family member or any other third party to act on your behalf.

-We encourage you to try to resolve your issues informally or through the internal offender complaints and grievance process of the CSC before contacting our Office.
-It is best to resolve your complaint at the institutional level.
+We encourage you to try and resolve issues informally or through CSC's internal grievance process before contacting our Office.
+It's always best to resolve complaints at the institutional level.

-- If there is an emergency (e.g. a serious and urgent matter that could result in immediate harm to you or involves significant legal rights, such as involuntary transfer, inability to access urgent medical care, placement in segregation);
+- There is an emergency (e.g. a serious and urgent matter that could result in immediate harm to you or involves significant legal rights, such as involuntary transfers, inability to access urgent medical care, or placement in restrictive conditions);

-- If you feel that you have been treated unfairly;
+- You feel that you have been treated unfairly;

-- If you feel that you have not received a satisfactory response to your complaint using the CSC's complaint and grievance process; or
+- You feel that you have not received a satisfactory response to your complaint using CSC's internal grievance process; or,

-- If you feel the CSC has not complied with the Corrections and Conditional Release Act or other applicable laws, regulations or policies.
+- If you feel that CSC has not complied with the Corrections and Conditional Release Act or other laws, regulations, or policies.

 Office of the Correctional Investigator